Health factor and liquidation

 The liquidation must happen before the health factor drops 'too much' below 1.
 What would be 'too much'?: When the value of the collateral is so little that the health factor cannot be recovered back to 1 even after being liquidated.
 How do we derive the equation?
 We can use the same health factor equation we have above.

-Let's give an example using the variables below, and let's say we are repaying USDC debt and taking away XRP collateral during liquidation:
+Let's give an example using the variables below, and let's say we are repaying Asset 2's debt and taking away Asset 1 collateral during liquidation:

 Parameter